ilightshow/privacy-policy/policy.md

 For the sole purpose of running and maintaining the app, we use some third-party services to protect and monitor the service, they collect personal data, links to their privacy policy are available for each service.
 WE DO NOT SELL YOUR DATA.

 ### Spotify
 Spotify is an audio content delivery service provided by Spotify AB that allows this Application to incorporate content of this kind on its pages.
 They process your data in Sweden.
-Personal Data processed: Cookies; Usage Data as specified in their [pricacy policy](https://www.spotify.com/us/legal/privacy-policy).
+Personal Data processed: Cookies; Usage Data as specified in their [privacy policy](https://www.spotify.com/us/legal/privacy-policy).

 ### iCloud
 iCloud is a storage service provided by Apple.
 Place of processing: USA.
 Personal data processed: Various types of Data as specified in their [privacy policy](https://www.apple.com/legal/privacy).